jberry93/house-plants/README.md

 # house-plants
-A guide on the plants we have planted around the house
+A guide on the plants we planted around the house